CarlosGarcell/ReorgResearch/readme.md

 Once a search request has matched at least one record, an 'Export Excel' button will be enabled for you to export the results.
 These results will be exported to the storage/excel/exports directory inside your app.
 They will be exported in XLS format.
 (Everytime you search, the dataset to export will change)

+Known (possible) issues:
+1. If you get an sed error after the prompt * Adding DB parameters tp SphinxSearch.php *, or a "mysqli connection error for user ''@'localhost'" attempt to modify the file by moving into the folder /home/vagrant/reorgresearch/vendor/sngrl/sphinxsearch/src/sngrl/SphinxSearch;
+once inside the folder, issue the command sudo nano SphinxSearch.php and modify the following line mysqli_connect(\Config::get('sphinxsearch.mysql_server.host'), '', '', '', \Config::get('sphinxsearch.mysql_server.port')) for mysqli_connect(\Config::get('sphinxsearch.mysql_server.host'), env('DB_USERNAME'), env('DB_PASSWORD'), '', \Config::get('sphinxsearch.mysql_server.port'));
+This should allow you to connect to mysql and return to using the app as normal.